fdv/running-elasticsearch-fun-profit/001-getting-started.md

 - Distributed: Elasticsearch runs on as many hosts as required by the workload or the amount of data.
 Hosts communicate and synchronise using messages over the network using port 9300.
 A networked machine running Elasticsearch is called a node, and the whole group of nodes sharing the same cluster name is called a cluster.
 - Scalable: Elasticsearch scales horizontally.
 Horizontal scaling means that the cluster can grow by adding new nodes without restarting the cluster.
 When a new node joins the cluster, it gets a part of the existing data.
 Horizontal scaling is the opposite of vertical scaling, where the only way to grow is running a software on a bigger machine.
 - Fault tolerant: Elasticsearch ensures the data is replicated at least once - unless specified - on 2 separate nodes.
-When a node leaves the cluster, Elasticsearch rebuilds the replication on the remaining nodes, unless there\'s no more node to replicate to.
+When a node leaves the cluster, Elasticsearch rebuilds the replication on the remaining nodes, unless there's no more node to replicate to.

 ---